 The target in year 1 was to reduce delays attributed to social care in Shropshire by 60% to 6.7 patients per day.
-Performance for 2017/18 saw a significant improvement with Shropshire being one of the most improved authorities in England.
+Performance for 2017/18 saw a significant improvement with Shropshire achieving a 71% improvement and being one of the most improved authorities in England.

 Targets for year 2 are to further improve performance with the target set at an average of 1.3 patient delays per day attributed to Adult social Care.

 In the latest 12-month period to November 2018 there has been a total of 4944 delayed days for Shropshire residents.
 When compared to the 12 months to April 2017 this is a system wide reduction of 9431 days or nearly 26 fewer patients per day facing a delay in their transfer of care.
 Progress in the reduction of Adult Social Care delays has continued with records showing that less than 1 patient per day is now facing delayed transfers of care due to social care arrangements.